CRM48/uni-repository/README.md

 - The seventh iteration uses pascals triange to 'find' the result
 - The final iteration adapts a formulaic approach to pascals triangle by finding the triangle number with the inputs being the rows/columns
 - The ReadMe file for this project explains it better

+### Dates (2023)
+- This program has a much simpler purpose: to take a date input and check its validity
+- It checks the input format is valid, and then checks the date itself is a valid date
+- Finally it converts the date into a consistent format and outputs it (if valid)